Why won’t kids flock to the church on Sundays anymore? They sure

 - Offer a one-, two-, or three-day mini-camp for children over

-Bethlehem to get into the Christmas story or The Gospel in Space to
+Bethlehem to get into Jesus’ birth or The Gospel in Space to

 build intrigue for missions in the future.
 Mini-camps offer these